Norost/nrfs/Specification/object_store.rst

    The log can be rewritten at any points to compactify it.

-The log is kept track of as a linked list [#]_, where the first 32 bytes are a record pointing to the next node and all bytes after it are log entries.
+The log is kept track of as a linked list [#]_, where the first 8 bytes are a record reference pointing to the next node and all bytes after it are log entries.
 The bottom of the stack denotes the start of the log.

 .. [#] A linked stack has the following useful properties: